MaxITService/Console2Ai/readme.md

              ... lots of previous output ...
             PS C:\> 50 explain the last few commands and suggest an optimization # Press Alt+S

-    Console2Ai will capture the last 50 lines of history along with your query.
+    Console2Ai-transcript will capture the last 50 lines of transcript history along with your query.
     If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.

 2.  **The `Alt+S` Hotkey (Conversational Chat)** 💬
-    Start a conversational AI session with your console history as context and your current query.
+    Start a conversational AI session with your transcript history as context and your current query.
 Unlike Alt+C, Alt+S is focused on back-and-forth conversation, not just command suggestions.

     -   **How it works:**
         -   Type your question or message into the PowerShell prompt.
         -   Press `Alt+S`.
-        -   Console2Ai will capture the last 180 lines of console history (by default) plus your typed query, then open a conversational AI session using `aichat`.
+        -   Console2Ai-transcript will capture the last 200 lines of transcript history (by default) plus your typed query, then open a conversational AI session using `aichat`.
         -   The AI will reply conversationally, focusing on explanations, troubleshooting, or general answers (not just commands).
     -   **Example Usage:**
         -   To ask why your script is running slowly, type your query and press `Alt+S`: